gnebehay/parser/README.md

 then `S` should be replaced with `a T`.
 Here, `S` and `T` are non-terminals, meaning that they do not occur in the input stream literally.
 This is in contrast to `a`, which is a terminal.
-To continue the example, `a` on top of the stack is now matched to the input stream token `a` and removed from the stack.
+To continue the example, `a` on top of the stack is now matched to the input stream non-terminal `a` and removed from the stack.
 The process continues until the stack is empty (which means the parsing was successful) or an error occurs (which means that input stream doesn't conform to the grammar).